 Know the signs of a heart attack!
 Heart attacks are the leading cause of death in both men and women in the United States.
 The good news is that excellent treatments are available for heart attacks.
 These treatments can save lives and prevent disabilities.

-Each year, approximately 1.2 million Americans suffer a heart attack, and nearly one-third of these individuals die, many before they reach the hospital.
+Each year, approximately 750,000 Americans suffer a heart attack.
+Approximately every 39 seconds some will have a Heart Attack and every 36 seconds some in the United States will die from Cardiovascular disease.
 People often dismiss heart attack warning signs, such as chest pain, and think they merely have heartburn or a pulled muscle.
 The unfortunate conclusion is that many people wait too long before getting help.
 We want you to recognize the early symptoms of a heart attack.

 Recognizing early symptoms is the best way to treat and stop the heart attack process.